Abdelrhman-Samir-99/Projects/Multiple Traveling Salespersons With Drones/README.md

     + Genetic Algorithm "Sometimes improve the answer".
         ![Screenshot from 2021-09-04 19-55-42](https://user-images.githubusercontent.com/77211992/132104064-990b0e37-3046-44cd-835c-3d74e988c8d1.png)
         ![Screenshot from 2021-09-04 19-55-27](https://user-images.githubusercontent.com/77211992/132104040-352dc78e-92a8-4976-a970-281d542c11d9.png)
+        Initial distance is the result of the heuristic.
 + Deciding if the drone should go to customer X or not:
     + For example [1, 2, 3] and we are at customer 1, can the drone go to customer 2 and meet us at customer 3 or not.